 The Learning Curve: A Spark of Curiosity

-- Question Quest: Does your child ask endless “why” questions?
+A curious mind is a beautiful thing, especially when it comes to kindergarten readiness!
+Here’s how to nurture that love of learning:- Question Quest: Does your child ask endless “why” questions?
 This curiosity is a fantastic indicator of a thirst for knowledge – a perfect fit for the stimulating environment of kindergarten.

 - Bookworms in the Making: Does your child enjoy looking at picture books and asking about the story?
 This shows an interest in reading and language, key skills for academic success.